 When do you receive an eternity band?

 This really depends on the couple.
-It’s most common to receive your eternity ring when you and your partner celebrate a milestone wedding anniversary, such as 10 years.
+It’s most common to receive your eternity ring when you and your partner celebrate a milestone, such as 10 years.
 It’s a way of acknowledging that as your marriage continues to evolve over time, you remain committed to each other and more in love than ever.

 Another popular time to gift an eternity ring is to celebrate the arrival of your first child together.
 Some couples choose other special moments to give an eternity ring, such as birthdays or Christmas, buying your first home, renewing your vows, or any other moment that is special and meaningful to the two of you.